ksu-cs-textbooks/cc410/content/y-milestones/02-documentation-testing.md

 ###### Data Types

-* Each Wrap, Side, and Drink class should contain complete typing information.
+* Each Entree, Side, and Drink class should contain complete typing information.
   * Java - this is already handled by the compiler, so no changes are needed.
   * Python - the code should contain complete type annotations and achieve low imprecision percentage in Mypy using strict type checking.

 ###### Unit Tests

-* Each Wrap, Side, and Drink class should have a corresponding class of unit tests that achieve **100% code coverage** and **adequately test all features of those classes**.
+* Each Entree, Side, and Drink class should have a corresponding class of unit tests that achieve **100% code coverage** and **adequately test all features of those classes**.
   * See the discussion below for more information on unit tests to be included.
   * Each unit test should be in a matching package in the `test` directory for the class it is testing.
   * Python - unit tests **do not require type annotations**.